KKraljic/STREAM/README.md

 All run scripts are in the "run-scripts" sub directories.
 Currently, there are scripts for caches and for flops.
 In order to run a specific benchmark (sum, scale, triad, copy), please modify the following command as required:

+    cd run-scripts/{caches, flops}
     sbatch <run-script>
+    cd ../../

 After the execution of these scripts, you'll find the output in the freshly created results directory.
+Please consider that the paths are hard-coded in the run-scripts.
+Adjust to your needs.